Stand-up paddleboarding (SUP) is a great way to experience Australia's spectacular beaches, lagoons and waterways.

 Swan River, Perth

 Learn how to SUP in the calm waters of Perth's Swan River.
 Stand Up Surf Shop, billed as Australia's biggest SUP specialist store, offers two-hour lessons at Freshwater Bay on weekends starting at 8am.
-Instructor Cameron McKay knows what he’s talking about: he’s competed in 20 kilometre (12 mile) SUP marathons.
-The store also hires SUP boards for the day, the weekend or an entire week, and offers SUP yoga classes on weekends from 7am.
+Instructor Cameron McKay knows what he’s talking about: he’s competed in 20-kilometre (12-mile) SUP marathons.
+The store also hires SUP boards for the day, the weekend or an entire week.

 Seacliff Beach, Adelaide